cybergrind/last_epoch_debug/bin_tools/le_lib/context.md

     - check if hook is already loaded
     - if not, load it and log
     - get address for target function
-    - complile two small assembly functions:
+    - compile two small assembly functions:
       - first will:
         - save registers information
         - call hook_function